Command-line interface (CLI)¶

 Port on which the HTTP server listens, defaults to 8069.

-TCP port for websocket connections in multiprocessing or gevent mode, defaults to 8072.
+TCP port for long-polling connections in multiprocessing or gevent mode, defaults to 8072.
 Not used in default (threaded) mode.

 enables the use of

 proxy mode must not be enabled outside of a reverse proxy scenario

 By default, Odoo displays all logging of level

 info except for workflow